Infertility

 POR – Poor Ovarian Response

-What is POR
+What is Poor Ovarian Response

 Poor Ovarian Response is a condition characterized by an inadequate response to ovarian stimulation during assisted reproductive procedures, such as In-Vitro Fertilization (IVF).
 Those with POR produce fewer eggs even when given fertility drugs designed to stimulate egg production.
 This condition reduces the chances of successful IVF due to the lower number of eggs available for retrieval and fertilization.

-Prevalence of POR
+Prevalence of Poor Ovarian Response

 The estimated prevalence of POR ranges from 6% to 35%.
 This wide range is primarily due to researchers and clinicians having varying definitions of POR.